MisterKaiou/fsharp-constellation/README.md

 ### ConstellationContainer

 This is actually just a wrapper around the SDK `Container` class.
-As of now, it exposes the main CRUD operations in both "dot" syntax and fluent syntax.
+As of now, it exposes the main CRUD operations in fluent syntax.
 Also, the methods exposes a version accepting a SDK option model, that has the suffix _WithOption_, for example, the method `getItem` has a version `getItemWithOptions`.
 The methods that accepts the models options also accepts a `CancellationToken`.
 So basically, their signatures are: `OptionModel -> CancellationToken -> arg1 -> argN -> ConstellationContainer<'a> -> PendingOperation<'a>`.

 #### What is `PendingOperation<'a>`?

-As the name might suggest it is an operation yet to be executed, it is a union of function types that defines operations that returns an `AsyncSeq<WrapperType<'a>>` where `WrapperType<'a>` is one of the SDK response types that wraps a specific operation, for example, the insert operation returns the type `ItemResponse<'a>`; you can see it in more detail in the SDK documentation.
+As the name might suggest it is an operation yet to be executed, it represent a function that returns an `AsyncSeq<CosmosResponse<'a>>` where `CosmosReponse<'a>` is an union type that maps on the SDK to either a default `Response<T>` or `FeedResponse<T>` in the case of queries or operations that supports continuation, for example, the insert operation returns the type `ItemResponse<'a>`; you can see it in more detail in the SDK documentation.

 This module `Constellation.Container` exposes two methods for dealing with `PendingOperation<'a>`.

 - `Container.execAsync` with signature `PendingOperation<'a> -> AsyncSeq<'a>`
-- `Container.execAsyncWrapped` with signature `PendingOperation<'a> -> AsyncSeq<ItemResponse<'a>>`
+- `Container.execAsyncWrapped` with signature `PendingOperation<'a> -> AsyncSeq<CosmosResponse<'a>>`
-- `Container.execQueryWrapped` with signature `FluentQuery<'a> -> AsyncSeq<FeedResponse<'a>>`, this method is dedicated to query operations, since queries returns a `FeedResponse<'a>`, therefore if you need the wrapped query result, you have to use this method, trying to use the method `execAsyncWrapped` will throw an exception.

-As said before, every operation returns `AsyncSeq<'WrapperType>`, if you want to you can iter through each item as it is used, or do `AsyncSeq.toListSynchronously` to get list of the objects used in the operation.
+As said before, every operation returns `AsyncSeq<'WrapperType>`, if you want to you can iter through each item as it is used with `AsyncSeq.iter`, or do `AsyncSeq.toListSynchronously` to get list of the objects used in the operation.
 See below usage examples.

-For the sake of simplicity, I'll be showcasing only the fluent syntax.
-But all methods are also available with "dot" syntax.
+#### KeyParam

+Some methods exposed by this library contain a parameter of type `KeyParam`, it is an union case of:
+- `SameIdPartition`: that is a convenience for when you container is partitioned by the documents id.
+- `IdAndKey`: That represents an id that is different from the partition key.

+`IdAndKey` Take a `string * PartitionKeys` where PartitionKeys is an union type of:
+- `StringKey of string`: A partition key of string type.
+- `BooleanKey of bool`: A partition key of a boolean value.
+- `NumericKey of double`: A partition key of numeric value.
+- `NoKey`: Maps to `PartitionKey.None` and represents a key that allows for operations providing no partition key.
+- `Null`: Maps to `PartitionKey.Null` and represents a key that allows for operations providing a null partition key.

 #### Get